 - Ribbons or something to make the stroller easily identifiable, especially if you are renting a stroller

-- New toys for the flights there and back (I’m considering Water Wow books, sticker books, and downloading Daniel Tiger episodes)
+- New toys for the flights there and back (I’m considering Water Wow books, reusable sticker books, and downloading Little Einsteins episodes)

 - The My Disney Experience app with our linked tickets (it also has park maps and showtimes, and is how you can try to get virtual boarding passes)

 - Foldable bags for when we fold the stroller to return to the resort (stuff just collects in the stroller and especially if we buy stuff, I want extra bags)

 - Temporary tattoos/tags/bracelets with our phone number to put on the kids.
 I haven’t decided what method to use yet, but there’s a few options.